hunterh37/Introduction-to-VisionOS-and-Spatial-Computing/README.md

-# Introduction to VisionOS and Spatial Computing
+# Introduction to visionOS (1.0) and Spatial Computing

-# Getting Started With VisionOS
+# Getting Started With visionOS

 When building your app, start with a window and add elements as appropriate to help immerse people in your content.
 Add a volume to showcase 3D content, or increase the level of immersion using a Full Space.
 The mixed style configures the space to display passthrough, but you can apply the progressive or full style to increase immersion and minimize distractions.